Are Life Insurance Premiums Tax Deductible? Business & Personal

 When Life Insurance IS Deductible for Businesses

-While personal premiums don't qualify, there are several legitimate business scenarios where life insurance premiums can be tax deductible — but the rules are specific and structure matters enormously.
+While personal premiums don't qualify, there are several legitimate business scenarios where life insurance premiums can be tax deductible in 2026.
+The rules are specific, and structure matters enormously.

 Group Term Life Insurance for Employees (The Most Common Deduction)

 The clearest path to a deductible life insurance premium is offering group term life insurance as an employee benefit.
-Under IRC Section 79, employers can deduct 100% of premiums paid for group term coverage up to $50,000 per employee — and that coverage is completely tax-free to the employee as well.
+Under IRC Section 79, employers can deduct 100% of premiums paid for group term coverage up to $50,000 per employee, and that coverage is completely tax-free to the employee as well.
+The $50,000 exclusion remains unchanged for 2026.

 Coverage Level Deductible for Employer?
 Taxable to Employee?